 When in doubt, request a conflict check of your matter.
 This should involve ascertaining whether the expert belongs to the same corporate entity as experts engaged by the other side.

-it is wise for lawyers to stipulate in their terms of engagement their precise expectations when it comes to conflicts of interest – e.g. whether you expect the expert to work exclusively for you, and whether this obligation applies to all members of the experts’ firm.
+While the courts have not explicitly addressed the issue of whether expert witnesses owe a fiduciary duty of loyalty to their clients, it is wise for lawyers to stipulate in their terms of engagement their precise expectations when it comes to conflicts of interest – e.g. whether you expect the expert to work exclusively for you, and whether this obligation applies to all members of the experts’ firm.